zpelgrims/lentil/scripts/server-setup-windows.md

 - [x] clone lentil repository:

-    - `mkdir "C:\lentil-build"`

-    - `cd "C:\lentil-build"`

-    Would be nice if this didn't give a login popup:
+    Would be nice if this didn't give a login popup due to private repo:

     - `git clone https://zpelgrims@github.com/zpelgrims/lentil.git`